meeb/django-distill/README.md

 ## 4.0.0 and later

-`django-distill` 4.0.0 and later is a ground-up rebuild of `django-distll`.
+`django-distill` 4.0.0 and later is a ground-up rebuild of `django-distill`.
-Full compatability with `django-distll` 3.x.x and older is not guaranteed.
-The API and interfaces have been made as compatible as possible with previous versions of `django-distll`, however, some method names and interfaces may have changed.
+Full compatibility with `django-distill` 3.x.x and older is not guaranteed.
+The API and interfaces have been made as compatible as possible with previous versions of `django-distill`, however, some method names and interfaces may have changed.
 You should treat upgrading to `django-distill` 4.0.0 and later as a breaking change and review the documentation as well as thoroughly test your projects.

-The following changes are implemeted in version 4.0.0 and later:
+The following changes are implemented in version 4.0.0 and later:

 * Usage of the Django test framework has been replaced with internal WSGI requests
-* Modernisation of the codebase, removal of legacy Python and legacy Django support
+* Modernization of the codebase, removal of legacy Python and legacy Django support
 * Type hints and linted (with ruff) and packaged via uv
 * Improved test coverage
 * Broadly compatible where possible with the logic and implementation of Django Distill
 * Switch to using patched `URLPattern`s rather than custom `path(...)` overrides
 * Consolidation of commands into a single `distill` command
-* Full compatability when integrated with other contrib modules, such as `humanize`, `sitemaps`, `flatpages` etc.
+* Full compatibility when integrated with other contrib modules, such as `humanize`, `sitemaps`, `flatpages` etc.
 * Using normal logging and the usual Django logging configuration